fredhutchio/genomics/README.md

-# Genomics traing materials
+# Genomics training materials

 ## Description

-This repository contains materials related to development of genomics training as a part of fredhutch.io.
+This repository contains materials related to genomics training through fredhutch.io.

-Areas to cover in training are currently summarized in [`topics/](topics/).
+Modules currently in development are listd here: [`topics`](topics/).

 Other repositories relevant to genomics training include:
 - [Data for Data Science](https://github.com/fredhutchio/data_for_data_science), which describes the data management skills essential for working with many large genomics data files